morfien101/chef-waiter/README.md

 }
 ```

-Chefwaiter will determin if the chef run passed or failed based on the exit code of the run.
+Chefwaiter will determine if the chef run passed or failed based on the exit code of the run.
 If the run passed you will see a status of `complete` if it failed you will see `failed`.

 Below is a table describing the API for chef waiter.
 Chefwaiter was built with easy understanding for humans in mind.
 MOST the requests are GET based.
 There is very little that chefwaiter needs in terms of data and these are passed in via the URL.